yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

   - Developers cannot see the attribute.

 For the purpose of this guide, make sure to tick the **Required** and **Show on sign-up form** checkboxes and select the **Developers can only view the attribute** option.
-{{< img src="img/dashboard/portal-management/enterprise-portal/add-new-attribute-to-user-model.png" alt="Add a new attribute to the User model" >}}
+{{< img src="img/dashboard/portal-management/enterprise-portal/add-new-attribute-to-user-model.png" alt="Add a new attribute to the user model" >}}

 The new attribute will be added to the user sign-up form, once you have created a new custom attribute and saved changes to the user model by clicking on the **Save** button.
 {{< img src="img/dashboard/portal-management/enterprise-portal/custom-attribute-in-the-sign-up-form.png" alt="Customized user sign-up form" >}}